 Fancying something a little exotic for dinner, but don't fancy blowing your weekly food budget on one meal?
 Us neither.
 So why not try our easy cheese and onion rosti recipe?

-Our cheese, potato and onion rosti recipe is a sure-fire way to show off your culinary skills – even if you don't have any.
-This awesomely easy (but still incredibly tasty) dish takes just 20 minutes to make and costs less than the price of a coffee.
+Our cheese, potato and onion rosti recipe is a surefire way to show off your culinary skills – even if you don't have any.
+This awesomely easy (but still incredibly tasty) dish takes just 20 minutes to make and costs less than a coffee.
 What's not to love?

 Often being compared to our breakfast favourite, the hash brown, the rosti is a potato-based food to which we've added cheese and onion.
 However, if you're feeling extra adventurous, you can add meats such as ham, sausage or even salmon to your rosti.